-- Initial Observations Describe your first observations of the subject's actions.
+- o Initial Observations Describe your first observations of the subject's actions.
 What drew your attention to the vehicle?
 Your first observations are important.
 Be sure to record the time and location of the first event. - o Vehicle Stop Record any unusual actions taken by the subject.
 How did the subject react to the emergency light and/or siren?
 Was it a normal stop?
 Be specific. - o Contact Driver Record your observations of the subject's personal appearance, condition of the eyes, speech, etc. Record the name and number of passengers in the vehicle and where they sat.
-Describe any unusual actions taken by the subject. - Driving or Actual Physical Control In some cases, you may not use the subject's driving behavior as the basis for the contact.
+Describe any unusual actions taken by the subject. - Oriving or Actual Physical Control In some cases, you may not use the subject's driving behavior as the basis for the contact.
 Your first contact could result from a crash investigation or a motorist assistance type of contact.
-Your observations and documentation must establish that the subject was driving or in actual physical control of the vehicle. - o Field Sobriety Tests Describe the subject's actions when you administered the field sobriety tests.
-Be specific. - o Arrest Document the arrest decision and ensure that all elements of the violation have been accurately described. - o Disposition/Location of Vehicle and Keys Indicate where the vehicle was secured or towed and the location of the keys.
+Your observations and documentation must establish that the subject was driving or in actual physical control of the vehicle. - o Exit From Vehicle Record your observations of the subject's exit from the vehicle and include any unusual actions taken by the subject. - o Field Sobriety Tests Describe the subject's actions when you administered the field sobriety tests.
+Be specific. - o Arrest Document the arrest decision and ensure that all elements of the violation have been accurately described. - O Disposition/Location of Vehicle and Keys Indicate where the vehicle was secured or towed and the location of the keys.
 If the vehicle was released to another party or was driven by a backup officer, record that fact. - o Disposition of Passenger and/or Property Ensure that passengers and property are properly cared for. - o Transportation Describe where the subject was transported for evidential testing.
 Document time of departure and arrival.
 (This information can be obtained from the radio log).
 Note any spontaneous comments made by the suspect.

 - o Evidential Test Document which test(s) were administered and by whom.
 Be sure to include the evidential test(s). - o Implied Consent/Miranda Warning Document that the admonishments were given at the appropriate point in the investigation. - o Witness Statements List all witnesses and attach copies of their statements. - o Notification of Offender's Attorney or Other Party Document the time and result of subject's telephone call to an attorney or other party. - o Citation/Complaint Document that the traffic citation/complaint was issued at the appropriate time if applicable. - o Incarceration or Release Document the time and place of incarceration or the name and address of the responsible party to whom the offender was released.
-Be sure to record the time. - o Additional Chemical Test If the subject is authorized to request additional chemical tests and does so, record the type of test, time administered, location, and party administering the test.
+Be sure to record the time. - Additional Chemical Test If the subject is authorized to request additional chemical tests and does so, record the type of test, time administered, location, and party administering the test.